 Men enjoy the sensations of arousal when they look at or come into contact with a women’s body.
 Trains and buses around the world at rush hour provide an opportunity for certain men to grope women’s bodies when they are defenceless.
 Women do not have the benefit of the same turn-ons.
 So women cannot retaliate by taking the same liberties with a man’s body.
 Women want men to respect the fact that women’s bodies are their own.

 Some men take advantage of proximity to others to enjoy their own sexual arousal.
 Other men take advantage of children’s innocence and inexperience to coerce them into sexual acts.
 Women do not do this.
 This male behaviour makes it much more difficult for men to be allowed to care for children without any supervision.
-Women are trusted with children’s welfare because they do not obtain physical gratification from others.
+Women are trusted with children’s welfare (not just their own) because they do not obtain physical gratification from others.

+Humans can remember past events and form associations.
+If we enjoy a meal, we remember the experience the next time.
+Even before we sit down to eat, we anticipate the pleasure we will enjoy.
 Women are just as capable as men of anticipating future pleasure.
 They certainly respond to the smell of food in a similar way.
-There are no stimuli connected with sexual activity with a lover that cause a woman’s arousal.
+Men are aroused in anticipation of intercourse because it provides an opportunity to be a penetrator.
 The pleasures of sex do not impact on women’s minds (as they do on men’s) because women are not aroused by sexual activity in the first place.
+There are no erotic stimuli connected with sexual activity with a lover that cause a woman’s arousal.

-Women tend to describe their sexual motivations in terms of emotions rather than crude erotic responses.
+Eroticism is defined by male turn-ons: crude and graphic images that cause male arousal.
+Women consider explicit eroticism to be offensive, even obscene.
 Even X-rated movies, which are made for adults (over 18 years of age), focus on the upper body contact between lovers rather than genitals.
 It is assumed that women are aroused by genital activity (just as men are) yet pornography is censored because it offends women.
-Women prefer to see intercourse portrayed as an implicitly erotic upper body activity focused on romantic lovemaking.
+Women are naturally shielded from such images in their relationship with a lover.
+A woman has limited visibility of her own or her lover’s genitals.
+No one can evolve a response to erotic stimuli they do not naturally experience.
 Very few couples use mirrors in the bedroom.
-It is men who enjoy watching sexual activity.
+It is men who enjoy observing sexual activity.

 Too many husbands, on the other hand, fail to comprehend that their wives are not aroused as they are in the anticipation of a sexual relationship.
 (Alfred Kinsey 1953)